 Comics collecting has been my primary geek interest since age 6, but I have a tough time writing about it with any regularity.
-My criteria can seem weird and unfair to other fans who don’t share them.
+My comics-judging criteria can seem weird and unfair to other fans who don’t share them.
 I like discussing them if asked, which is rare, but I loathe debating them.
-It doesn’t help that I skip most crossovers and tend to gravitate toward titles with smaller audiences, which means whenever companies need to save a buck, my favorites are usually first on the chopping block.
-I doubt many comics readers follow MCC anyway, so it’s the perfect place to talk about comics all to myself.
+It doesn’t help that I skip most crossovers and tend to gravitate toward titles with smaller audiences.
+Whenever a larger company axes titles for the sake of their bottom line or internal politics, my favorites are usually first on the chopping block.
+I doubt many comics readers follow MCC anyway, so it’s really the best possible place for me to talk about comics unharmed, albeit all to myself.
 Whee.

 Previously on Midlife Crisis Crossover, at the beginning of 2016:

 As a kid, I frequented video arcades regularly.
 As a parent, my son and I spent a good decade playing games together on his various systems.
 When he graduated and moved away to college, he took all his systems with him, leaving me with only my old Nintendo that won’t play cartridges unless you keep the Game Genie firmly inserted, and an Atari Plug-‘n’-Play Controller I got for Christmas a few years ago that interested me for about two weeks.
 On Black Friday 2014, I decided I wanted back in the 21st century gaming mode and picked up a used PS3.